rickyc000/sei-project-1/README.md

 Checks are carried out on each downward movement to determine whether the Tetrimono is either at the bottom of the grid, or about to collide with another occupied cell.
 Either scenario triggers the creation of a new 'active' Tetrimono.

-Sidewards movements and rotations similarly need to consider whether a Tetrimono is either about to collide with another stationary shape or hit the edge of the grid.
+Sidewards movements and rotations similarly have to consider whether a Tetrimono is either about to collide with another stationary shape or hit the edge of the grid.

 At each stage, checks are also carried out identifying whether any rows have been completed, as below:
 ###